The Easiest Way to Organize Your Pantry & Refrigerator

-Today, we’re sharing the easiest way to organize your pantry and refrigerator with simple tips and tricks anyone can do!
+We’re sharing the easiest way to organize your pantry and refrigerator with simple tips and tricks anyone can do!

 A Look Back…

-and this on the other side.
+and this on the other.

 I’m totally embarrassed to say our refrigerator didn’t look much better.

-When Desperation Leads to Action…
+Clutter Desperation Leads to Action…

-Although these photos were taken in 2014, I can still remember how desperate we were to get more organized and change the way we were living.
+Although the photos shown above were taken in 2014, I can still remember how desperate we were to get more organized and to change the way we were living.

 and in 2016 and 2017.

 Our dish pantry in 2016 and 2017...

 Utilizing Baskets and Containers…

 Most of these baskets were bought on sale with coupons from big box and craft supply stores in January and July.

-- Pair like items with like (i.e. keep all of the canned food, rice, pasta, condiments, etc.) and keep the items together in categories.
+- Pair like items with like (i.e. keep all of the canned food, rice, pasta, condiments etc.) and keep the items together in categories.